MileHacker Logo

 • Moema, Itaim Bibi, Brooklin: Generally secure areas.

-• Caution Areas: Parts of the city center (Praça da Sé, Estação da Luz) may be less safe, specifically after dark.
+• Caution Areas: Parts of downtown (Praça da Sé, Estação da Luz) can be less safe, specifically after dark.

 Safety Protocols

 Effective safety protocols contribute to a smoother journey.
-Always prioritize individual security and remain alert to your surroundings.
+Always prioritize personal safety and stay alert to your surroundings.

 Alertness